sjanel/coincenter/CONFIG.md

 - `cache`: Files containing cache data aiming to reduce external calls to some costly services.
 They are typically read at the start of the program, and flushed at the normal termination of the program, potentially with updated data retrieved dynamically during the run.
 It is not thread-safe: only one `coincenter` service should have access to it at the same time.
 - `secret`: contains all sensitive information and data such as secrets and deposit addresses.
 Do not share or publish this folder!
 - `static`: contains data which is not supposed to be updated regularly, typically loaded once at start up of `coincenter` and not updated automatically. `exchangeconfig.json` contains various options which can control general behavior of `coincenter`.
-If none is found, a default one will be generated automatically, which you can later on update according to your needs.
+If none is found, a default one will be generated automatically, which you can later on update according to your needs. `generalconfig.json` contains general options independent from exchanges (such as logging, fiat converter).

 ## Important files